This event is SOLD OUT.

 Cost: $795 per person/ $695 per person for groups of 3 or more

-Join Us This Summer in Cambridge, MA
+Join Us For This Online Summer Institute

 This Institute will review what is currently known about the brain basis of reading ability and disability.
 Neuroimaging has revealed how plasticity in the child’s brain supports learning to read, and how differences in brain structure and function are associated with reading disabilities, such as dyslexia.
 You will examine how neuroscience knowledge may be translated into educational policies and practices in relation to topics such as diagnosis, prognosis, early identification of children at risk for dyslexia, and identification of children who will or will not benefit from a specific kind of intervention.

-Participants will also observe real, live neuroimaging measures including functional magnetic resonance imaging (fMRI) and electroencephalography (EEG).
 The Institute is designed to be an intense, hands-on workshop with group projects, and therefore is limited to 40 participants.

 The Summer Institute Is for: